pentandra/lifepreserver/items/static/blog/designing-for-open-access/index.md

     approach.

 [^Vespucci]: To be completely fair, Columbus only discovered the [West Indies].
-    It was [Amerigo Vespucci]{:lang="es"} who discovered the continents which we know today as North and South America.
+    It was [Amerigo Vespucci] who discovered the continents which we know today as North and South America.

 [^knowledge_creation]: For a more formal definition of knowledge creation, and
     especially for the process that new knowledge takes as it becomes more